Benjamin Hawkins: Georgia

 During the Creek War of 1813–1814, Hawkins organized "friendly" Creek Indians under the command of chief William McIntosh to aid Georgia and Tennessee militias in their forays against the traditionalist Red Sticks.
 General Andrew Jackson led the defeat of the Red Sticks at the Battle of Horseshoe Bend, in present-day Alabama.
 Hawkins was unable to attend negotiations of the Treaty of Fort Jackson in August 1814, which required the Creeks to cede most of their territory and give up their way of life.

 Hawkins later organized "friendly" Creek warriors to oppose a British force on the Apalachicola River that threatened to rally the scattered Red Sticks and reignite the war on the Georgia frontier.
-After the British withdrew in 1815, Hawkins was organizing another force when he died of a sudden illness on June 6, 1816.
+Hawkins learned of the peace on February 25, 1815.
+From February through June 1815 Edward Nicolls engaged in a heated exchange of letters (Note: Sent by Nicolls on February 28, April 28, May 12 and June 12, 1815) with Hawkins as U.S. Indian Agent.
+(Note: Hawkins responded on March 19 and 24, May 24 and 28) Hawkins accused Nicolls of being overzealous and of overstepping his authority in his personal defense of Redstick Creeks, Seminoles, and their maroon Creole allies, whom some Americans in authority viewed as nothing more than runaway slaves, lost or unclaimed property.

 Hawkins tried more than once to resign his post and return from the Georgia frontier, but no President would accept his resignation.
 (Dale Cox says that President Monroe accepted his resignation, but Hawkins died before Monroe became president.)
 He remained Superintendent until his death.
 Near the end of his life, he formally married Lavinia Downs in a European-American ceremony, making their children legitimate in United States society.
 They already belonged to Downs' clan among the Creek, who had a matrilineal kinship system.
 The children gained status from their mother's clan and people, and their mother's eldest brother was usually more important in their lives than their biological father.

-Benjamin Hawkins was buried at the Creek Agency near the Flint River and Roberta, Georgia.
-He was succeeded as Indian agent by David Mitchell, former Governor of Georgia.